 We have listed below the top five questions we have been asked, along with the answers to help you through this uncertainty.

 - Can the hours or salary for a primary Temporary Skill Worker (TSS) visa holder be reduced, or can they be offered a part-time role?

 For most workers on TSS visas, their visa condition states they must remain in full-time employment and must continue to be paid at the level which was approved for the visa.
 The Department of Home Affairs has indicated there may be some flexibility around relaxing the rules with full-time employment, and businesses will be able to reduce the hours of a TSS visa holder without the person being in the breach of their visa condition.

 - Can a TSS visa holder be placed on unpaid leave?
-If so, how long? and will it affect their PR application?
+If so, how long?

 Given the unfortunate circumstances, businesses are able to place their TSS visa holders on unpaid leave for up to 3 months.
 Businesses are able to request for longer periods, however should seek permission from the Department of Home Affairs to their intentions to put them on unpaid leave.
 We can assist with this process.